jdevfullstack/jdevfullstack/README.md

 # Design.
 Develop.
 Innovate.
 software developer, ICT & Robotics teacher & trainer, Google & VEX Robotics Certified Educator

+I just want to share my knowledge and skills so please leave a star or fork any repo that you think is helpful / informative / worth it.
+It means a lot to me, thanks.

 *visit all my public repos:*

 **<https://github.com/xdvrx1?tab=repositories&q=&type=source&language=>**

-I just want to share my knowledge and skills so please leave a star or fork any repo that you think is helpful / informative / worth it, it means a lot to me, thanks.

 ***
 <p align="left">